tsichiro/mit-6.824-distributed-systems/peer-to-peer-bitcoin.md

 thus:
-  temporary double spending is possible, due to forks but one side or the other of the fork highly likely to disappear thus if Z sees Y->Z with a few blocks after it,
+  temporary double spending is possible, due to forks but one side or the other of the fork highly likely to disappear soon thus if Z sees Y->Z with a few blocks after it,
     it's very unlikely that it could be overtaken by a different fork containing Y->Q